 Improve your family’s health and develop a daily healthy handwashing routine

-Teach the rest of the family to wash their hands with soap and running water.
+This should already be a routine in your home to prevent the spread of COVID-19, but it’s now more important than ever to remind your family to wash their hands.
 A simple splash under water is not effective in destroying germs, specifically at the five key occasions namely before breakfast, lunch and dinner, after using the bathroom and during bathing.

 Our experienced editors work with trained journalists and qualified experts to compile accurate, insightful and helpful information about pregnancy, birth, early childhood development and parenting.
 Our content is reviewed regularly by our panel of advisors, which include medical doctors and healthcare professionals.
 Meet the Living & Loving Team and our Online Experts.